slogga-dev/Habbo-Scanner/CONFIGURATION_GUIDE.md

 - `discord.properties`: Configures the Discord integration.
 - `log4j.properties`: Configures the logging behavior.
 - `message.properties`: Defines the messages that the bot can send.
-- `mysql.properties`: Configures the MySQL dao connection.
+- `mysql.properties`: Configures the MySQL db connection.

 ## Setting Up ⚙️